Project Review Process for Plan Check and Inspection

 The Project Intake Form also contains fee tables (one for new construction, and a second for alterations) and a fee invoice that helps the user calculate the permit fees required for MOD’s review.

 Pre-Application Plan Review Meetings: MOD recommends a Pre-Application Plan Review meeting as a Best Practice before you submit permit documents and plans for large or complex projects.
 This is an opportunity to show MOD staff conceptual drawings, to ask general questions about applicable codes, to discuss the MOD process including current turn around expectations, and to ask specific code questions about conditions that may be unique to your project.
 Meeting minutes confirming key decisions can then be scanned onto construction drawings.

 MOD also participates in pre-application plan review meetings held at the Department of Building Inspection.
 Such meetings typically include representatives from DBI, Fire, and Planning Departments.
 This promotes better communication across the different departments and helps to support the permit applicant by delivering clear and consistent guidelines.

-Codes and Standards: Prior to developing any plans or scheduling any meetings, MOD recommends that the design and construction team have access to the current edition of the California Building Code (CBC), the 2010 ADA Standards, the Fair Housing Amendments Act Design Manual, the Uniform Federal Accessibility Standard, and other applicable codes.
+Codes and Standards: Prior to developing any plans or scheduling any meetings, MOD recommends that the design and construction team have access to the current edition of the California Building Code (CBC), the 2010 ADA Standards, the Fair Housing Amendments Act Design Manual, the Uniform Federal Accessibility Standard, San Francisco Building Code, and other applicable codes.
 Many of these access standards, with the exception of the CBC, are available on line.